Noolexx/Noolexx/README.md

 📢 **Latest News:**

 🔭 _I’m currently working on website for my portfolio ..._
-🌱 _I’m currently learning the game development ..._
+🌱 _I’m learning the game development ..._
 ⚡ _**Fun fact :** I'am Gamer, Biker, Skateboarder_
 📫 _**How to reach me :** Email or Discord_